Lol3rrr/tunneler/README.md

 `tunneler key-gen`

-The Key-File is assumed to be located at "$HOME/.tunneler/key" by default, this can be changed using the `KEY_FILE` environment variable or using the command-line option `-k`/`--key` followed by the path.
+The Key-File is assumed to be located at "$HOME/.tunneler/key" by default, this can be changed using the command-line option `-k`/`--key` followed by the path.

 ### Server
 This should run on the public side, where all the external requests come in and are then forwarded from here to all